-After cremations as part of the cremation services offered in Bellingham, WA, some military veterans who are cremated may be buried in a national cemetery, a columbarium, or a mausoleum.
+As part of the cremation services in Bellingham, WA, some military veterans who are cremated may be buried in a national cemetery, a columbarium, or a mausoleum.
 Although deceased military veterans are specifically honored in America on Memorial Day in May, all military veterans, both deceased and living, are honored on Veterans Day in November.

 The history of how Veterans Day came about goes back 105 years to the year 1914.
 In June of that year, the fracture of a 100-year-old agreement made by European countries to establish a balance of power on the continent became permanent when Austrian Archduke Franz Ferdinand and his wife were assassinated in Sarajevo, Bosnia by a member of a Serbian terrorist group.